Trees within the boundaries of a private property may require Council approval to be pruned or removed, depending on the circumstances.

 |Umbrella Tree||Schefflera Actinophylla|

 - The tree(s) is not on Councils Exemption List

 - The proposed clearing is on land with an Environmental Protection Zoning under Council's Local Environment Plan

-- You have Threatened Species, an 88b Planning Restriction on the title for conservation purposes, a Biobanking site or Endangered Ecological Community
+- You have Threatened Species, a Biobanking site or Endangered Ecological Community

 - If the clearing is on slopes greater than 15 degrees

 - Or if the removal activity is pre-empting another activity such as agriculture or a residential dwelling or shed etc.